-The Rocky Point area west of Tampa International Airport marked the arrival in January of The Godfrey Hotel & Cabanas Tampa, featuring 276 rooms each with private balconies and breathtaking views of Tampa Bay.
+The West Shore district new Tampa International Airport recently marked the arrival of The Godfrey Hotel & Cabanas Tampa, featuring 276 rooms each with private balconies and breathtaking views of Tampa Bay.
 The hotel includes an expansive waterfront deck and pier allowing access to the bay for boating, paddleboarding, jet-skiing and kayaking.
 Ben T. Davis Beach is a short walk away.

 Tampa Bay's former InterContinental hotel is now the new 325-room Westshore Grand, a Tribute Portfolio property in the heart of the upscale West Shore District.
 The hotel is steps from high-end shopping at Westshore Plaza, and short drive from International Plaza's luxury brands, downtown's popular attractions, and Hyde Park's refined shopping and dining experiences.